janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 are multiple indications that Jeremy takes Rodauth's security very seriously:

-* Rodauth incorporates some [additional security measures][rodauth security] not found in other authentication frameworks (we'll talk about these below)
+* Rodauth incorporates some [additional security measures][rodauth security] that are not common in other authentication frameworks (more on this below)
 * Jeremy [proactively patches][rodauth clearance tokens] Rodauth when new security issues are found in other authentication frameworks
 * Jeremy's [talks][jeremy rubyhack2018] showcase some very advanced knowledge